Kimberlysz/shadowrocket-rules/README.md

 # domain rules xray:
-  This repository is mainly for people who use applications related to clash core, example: shadowrocket.
+  This repository is mainly contains rules for iOS shadowrocket application.
 This is a domain rule repository.
   Start date: 2023-05-30;
   Project status: still undergoing now.